 Question: "Is Romans 7:14-25 describing a believer or an unbeliever?"

 The desires of the believer’s spiritual nature pull him in the direction of good while the flesh in which he lives pulls him in the other.
-He wants to do one thing, but has something within him that does the opposite.
+He wants to do one thing but has something within him that does the opposite.
 So how do these evil desires differ from those of an unbeliever?
 Simply put, the believer hates the evil flesh in which he lives and desires to be freed from it, whereas unbelievers have no such desire.
-So strong is Paul’s desire to live godly and so frustrated is he that his flesh wars against his spirit that he finally cries out in desperation “What a wretched man I am!
+So strong is Paul’s desire to live godly and so frustrated is he that his flesh wars against his spirit that he finally cries out in desperation, “What a wretched man I am!
 Who will rescue me from this body of death?”
-Of course the answer is Jesus Christ our Lord (v.
-25).
+Of course, the answer is Jesus Christ our Lord (verse 25).
 One day believers will be completely freed from the body of death in which we live when we are glorified with Christ in heaven, but until that day we rely on the power of the Spirit who indwells us and gives us victory in the ongoing battle with sin.

-As a faithful teacher, the Apostle Paul in Romans 7:14–25 uses his own experiences and what he has learned through them to teach other believers how to use God’s provision and our position in Christ to overcome the struggle with our carnal nature.
+As a faithful teacher, the apostle Paul in Romans 7:14–25 uses his own experiences and what he has learned through them to teach other believers how to use God’s provision and our position in Christ to overcome the struggle with our carnal nature.
 Praise God that we have such a wonderful thesis that not only truthfully exposes the struggle between the spiritual nature and the flesh in which it resides, but most importantly presents us with the tremendous hope and confidence in our salvation: “There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).

-© Copyright 2002-2014 Got Questions Ministries.
+© Copyright 2002-2015 Got Questions Ministries.